josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 An alliance is partly a political commitment.

-Military interoperability is the work required to make that commitment executable.
+Military interoperability is part of the work required to make that commitment executable.

 ---

-## 🧱 42.
-Joint competence also requires practice
+## 49. 🧱 Joint Competence Requires Practice Too

-The same applies inside Britain.

 The Army does not fight in isolation from:

 - Royal Navy;
 - RAF;
-- Strategic Command;
+- Cyber & Specialist Operations Command;
 - intelligence;
 - cyber;
 - space.

 If future doctrine depends upon integration:

-then integration itself must be trained.
+> **integration itself must be trained.**

 You cannot sensibly plan to: